Reactive Collision Avoidance for Safe Agile Navigation: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 This paper presented a new obstacle avoidance framework that integrates perception constraints directly into an NMPC, enabling agile and safe navigation for autonomous robots.
-By jointly addressing perception, planning, and control, the proposed approach effectively navigated complex environments in real-time, as demonstrated through extensive indoor and outdoor experiments.
+By tightly addressing perception, planning, and control, the proposed approach effectively navigated complex environments in real-time, as demonstrated through extensive indoor and outdoor experiments.
 The system’s ability to dynamically adjust control barrier functions ensured robust performance without reliance on specific environmental knowledge, making it suitable for various applications, including target tracking and autonomous exploration.

-While our current work primarily focused on navigating cluttered environments with significant noise and environmental disturbances, future work will extend the system to handle dynamic obstacles by integrating obstacle kinematics prediction into the NMPC.
-We also plan to transition to vision-based navigation, allowing the quadrotor to rely solely on camera inputs, which will simplify the hardware and expand its applicability to compact and lightweight scenarios.
+Future work will extend the system to handle dynamic obstacles by incorporating obstacle kinematics prediction into NMPC.
+Additionally, transitioning to vision-based navigation will allow the quadrotor to rely solely on camera inputs, reducing hardware complexity and enhancing applicability to compact scenarios.